soumyaveer/soumyaveer.github.io/_posts/2017-01-10-books-i-loved-most-in-2016.markdown

 confusion of this girl!
 From here starts interesting series of Philosophy lessons for Sophie by a mysterious philosopher.

-As suggested on the cover page , the novel is a 'History of Philosophy'.
-Staring from question of 'What is philosophy?' , the book breezes over the periods of 'Myths and legends of Thor' to famous philosophers like 'Socrates' and 'Aristotle'.
+As suggested on the cover page , the novel is a _History of Philosophy_.
+Starting from question of 'What is philosophy?' , the book breezes over the periods of _Myths and legends of Thor_ to famous philosophers like _Socrates_ and _Aristotle_.
-It takes us on a tour of 'Medieval Ages philosophy' and ends with the theories of 'Sigmund Freud'.
+It takes us on a tour of _Medieval Ages philosophy_ and ends with the theories of _Sigmund Freud_.
 It is an interesting read, not only because the book provides us with enlightenment on philosophy , but also keeps you guessing about the mystery of 'Hilde' and her connection to 'Sophie'.